jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 # Footnotes

 [^srv]: Fundamentally, it doesn't matter where the files go in the container. `/opt` would also be a very reasonable choice.
-Another option would be to keep them under `/home/node`, which simplifies some file permissions management in development but requires more typing and makes less sense in production, where I'll advocate for letting root own the application files as a way of keeping them read only.
+Another option would be to keep them under `/home/node`, which simplifies some file permissions management in development but requires more typing and makes less sense in production, where I'll advocate letting root own the application files as a way of keeping them read only.
 In any case, `/srv` will do.

 [^compose-file-v2]: Both the 2.x and 3.x versions of the Docker Compose file format are still being actively developed.
 The main benefit of the 3.x series is that it is cross-compatible between single-node applications running on Docker Compose and multi-node applications running on Docker Swarm.
 In order to be compatible, version 3 drops some useful features from version 2.
 If you are only interested in Docker Compose, you might prefer to stick with the [latest 2.x format](https://docs.docker.com/compose/compose-file/compose-file-v2/).

-[^build-as-root]: Some of the trickery in our `Dockerfile` could be removed if we ran the `npm install` build step as root.
-We can do this and still use the unprivileged node user at runtime, which is where most of the security benefits reside.
-In that case the `Dockerfile` would look more like this:
+[^build-as-root]: Some of this trickery in the `Dockerfile` can be removed if we allow the `npm install` build step to run as root.
+If we do, we can and should still use the unprivileged node user at runtime, which is where most of the security benefits reside.
+A `Dockerfile` to run the build as root and the container as the node user would look more like this:
     ```Dockerfile
     FROM node:10.16.3